Replication Security Best Practices

 The following information is relevant to replication in all environments:

-Encrypt the connections between computers in a replication topology using an industry standard method, such as Virtual Private Networks (VPN), Transport Layer Security (TLS), previously known as Secure Sockets Layer (SSL), or IP Security (IPSEC).
-For more information, see Enable Encrypted Connections to the Database Engine (SQL Server Configuration Manager).
-For information about using VPN and TLS for replicating data over the Internet, see Securing Replication Over the Internet.
+- Encrypt the connections between computers in a replication topology using an industry standard method, such as Virtual Private Networks (VPN), Secure Sockets Layer (SSL), or IP Security (IPSEC).
+For more information, see Encrypting Connections to SQL Server.
+For information about using VPN and SSL for replicating data over the Internet, see Securing Replication Over the Internet.

-Run each replication agent under a different Windows account, and use Windows Authentication for all replication agent connections.
-For more information about specifying accounts, see Identity and access control for replication.
+- Run each replication agent under a different Windows account, and use Windows Authentication for all replication agent connections.
+For more information about specifying accounts, see Managing Logins and Passwords in Replication.

-Ensure all Merge Agent and Distribution Agent accounts are in the publication access list (PAL).
-For more information, see Secure the Publisher.
+- Ensure all Merge Agent and Distribution Agent accounts are in the publication access list (PAL).
+For more information, see Securing the Publisher.

 If your replication topology includes computers that are not in the same domain or are in domains that do not have trust relationships with each other, you can use Windows Authentication or SQL Server Authentication for the connections made by agents (For more information about domains, see the Windows documentation).
 It is recommended as a security best practice that you use Windows Authentication.

-In situations that require SQL Server Authentication, access to UNC snapshot shares is often not available (for example access might be blocked by a firewall).
+- In situations that require SQL Server Authentication, access to UNC snapshot shares is often not available (for example access might be blocked by a firewall).
 In this case, you can transfer the snapshot to Subscribers through file transfer protocol (FTP).
-For more information, see Transfer Snapshots Through FTP.
+For more information, see Transferring Snapshots Through FTP.